mesosphere/spark-build/docs/security.md

 SSL support in DC/OS Apache Spark encrypts the following channels:

 *   From the [DC/OS admin router][11] to the dispatcher.
-*   From the drivers to their executors.
+*   Files served from the drivers to their executors.

 To enable SSL, a Java keystore (and, optionally, truststore) must be provided, along with their passwords.
 The first three settings below are **required** during job